eclipse-iceoryx/iceoryx/GOVERNANCE.md

 # Eclipse iceoryx governance

-Eclipse iceoryx is governed by its maintainers under the umbrella of [OpenADx](https://openadx.eclipse.org/).
+Eclipse iceoryx is governed democratically by its maintainers under the umbrella of [OpenADx](https://openadx.eclipse.org/).
 This document describes the processes additionally to the [Eclipse process](https://www.eclipse.org/projects/handbook/).

 ## Maintainers